 Dr Rahemtulla is a Clinical Psychologist who currently works in an Under 5’s parent and child service in London.
 She has previously worked for the Tavistock and Portman NHS Trust, supporting babies and young children, and at the South London and Maudsley NHS Trust, helping adolescents who self-harm, and families who had a child struggling with an eating disorder.
 Dr Rahemtulla is also a qualified Family, Systemic Practitioner.

 Zara has experience of running parenting groups, and groups to support parents with their mental health.
 She is experienced in guiding parents with their understanding of their child’s behaviours and helping parents to feel confident in their responses.
-She is an advocate for strong and sensitive parenting and believes that all parents deserve the opportunity to breakdown their stories of not feeling good enough, and challenge the dominant discourses of mothering being idyllic and seamless.
+She is an advocate for strong and sensitive parenting.
+She believes in challenging the dominant discourses of mothering being idyllic and seamless.
 Her thinking is influenced by brain science research, attachment theory, compassion focused therapy and of course, her own reflections of mothering.
 Zara draws specifically from the evidence-based Circle of Security model.

 Dr Rahemtulla is a supervisor and teacher – she has lectured at Universities, supervised student research and offers consultation to other professionals.
 She receives regular supervision to guide her thinking and accesses training to enrich her mind, body and soul.